Option Pricing with Time-Varying Volatility Risk Aversion: Empirical Analysis

 \subsection{Out-of-Sample Pricing Performance}

-In this section we turn to out-of-sample comparisons.
-The SHNG specification with time-varying $\eta_{t}$ is obviously a more flexible model than the HNG model, which as fewer parameters.
-Thus, the improved in-sample performance of the SHNG model could potentially be driven by overfitting.
-It is therefore interesting to investigate if the improved derivative pricing also holds in out-of-sample comparisons.
-We therefore divide the full dataset into two subsamples.
-Data from the years 1990-2007 (in-sample) are used to estimate each of the six specifications, whereas data from the period 2008-2019 (out-of-sample) are used to evaluate the estimated models.
-We proceed with the same evaluation and compare models in terms of their average root mean square pricing errors.
+In this section, we shift our focus to out-of-sample comparisons.
+Since the DHNG model nests the CHNG model as a special case, it naturally achieves a higher in-sample log-likelihood.
+Out-of-sample comparisons are crucial to determine whether the improved in-sample performance is due to overfitting or reflects the true quality of the DHNG model.
+We investigate whether the DHNG model also produces more accurate derivative prices in out-of-sample comparisons.
+The full dataset is divided into two subsamples: data from the years 1990--2007 (in-sample) are used to estimate each of the four specifications, while data from the period 2008--2021 (out-of-sample) are used to evaluate the estimated models.
+Similar to the in-sample comparisons, we assess and compare the models based on their root mean squared pricing errors.

-The out-of-sample performance by the SHNG model is just as impressive as the in-sample results.
-While the average RMSE tends to be larger for the HNG model out-of-sample, the performance is similar for the SHNG model and is, in many cases, better than the RMSE for the full sample.
-This is likely explained by the time-varying volatility risk aversion being particularly beneficial during this period that includes the Global Financial Crisis.
-The SHNG specifications provide substantially more accurate derivative pricing than all the HNG specifications.
-This holds for both the VIX and option prices, and it holds uniformly across the three ways we partition option prices.

-Analogous to the full sample results, the best VIX pricing is achieved with SHNG model estimated with VIX only, and the best option pricing is achieved by the SHNG model estimated with option prices only.
-While these two specifications have similar point estimates and yield very similar path for $\eta_{t}$, the differences are sufficiently large to influence derivative pricing.
-Overall, the out-of-sample findings are consistent with the in-sample results.
+We find that the out-of-sample performance of the DHNG model is just as impressive as its in-sample performance.
+The most accurate VIX pricing is once again achieved with the DHNG model estimated using VIX data, while the best option pricing is similarly achieved by the DHNG model estimated with option prices.
+Although these two specifications have similar point estimates and produce very similar paths for $\eta_{t}$, the small differences between the two estimated model do affect derivative pricing.
+Overall, the out-of-sample results are very encouraging and align closely with the in-sample findings.